Richard-Gnitnub/.track-builder/README.md

 ```
 ---
-[## TODO List
+# TODO List

-### 1. Project Setup
+## 1. Project Setup
-- [ ] Set up the project directory structure for a Django application.
+- [ ] Set up the project directory structure for a Flask application.
 - [ ] Create a Python virtual environment (`venv` or `conda`) for isolated development.
-- [ ] Install Django and essential dependencies:
+- [ ] Install Flask and essential dependencies:
-  - `django`
+  - `flask`
-  - `djangorestframework` (for future API support)
+  - `flask-admin` (for the admin panel)
   - `cadquery` (for geometry generation)
   - `numpy`
+  - `pytest` (for testing)
 - [ ] Initialise a Git repository and push to GitHub using the desktop app.
 - [ ] Add a `.gitignore` file (e.g., ignore `__pycache__`, `.DS_Store`, virtual environments, STL files, etc.).
-- [ ] Create a Django project and a core app for managing track components (e.g., `trackbuilder`).
+- [ ] Create a basic Flask project structure:
+  - `app/` for core logic.
+  - `templates/` and `static/` for web interface assets (if needed).
-- [ ] Configure static and media file handling for storing and serving STL files.
+- [ ] Set up Docker for local deployment:
-- [ ] Deploy to Digital Ocean
+  - Create a `Dockerfile` to containerize the Flask application.
+  - Create a `docker-compose.yml` file to manage dependencies and services.

+---

-### 2. Core Functionality
+## 2. Core Functionality

-#### a.
+### a.
 Database Models
-- [ ] Define models for chairs, rails, turnouts, and layouts in `models.py`:
+- [ ] Define models for track components in `models.py`:
+  - Straight Track: Include length and other parameters.
-  - Chairs: Include dimensions, types, and materials.
+  - Chairs: Include dimensions and types (minimal for MVP).
-  - Rails: Define profiles, types, and tolerances.
+  - Rails: Placeholder for future iterations.
-  - Turnouts: Define angle, radius, and type.
-  - Layouts: Store metadata and relationships between components.
-- [ ] Set up relationships between layouts and their components (e.g., many-to-many relationships).
+- [ ] Use Flask-SQLAlchemy to implement the database.
-- [ ] Create migrations and populate the database with example data.
+- [ ] Create migrations and populate the database with example data using Flask-Migrate.

-#### b.
+### b.
 Geometry and STL Export
-- [ ] Implement functions to generate geometry for chairs, rails, and turnouts.
+- [ ] Implement a function to generate geometry for straight tracks.
-- [ ] Integrate geometry generation with Django models.
+- [ ] Integrate geometry generation with Flask routes.
-- [ ] Implement STL export logic using `cadquery`.
-- [ ] Add functionality to trigger STL exports from the web interface (e.g., a "Generate STL" button).
+- [ ] Use CadQuery to generate STL files based on user input.
 - [ ] Validate the integrity of exported STL files using an STL viewer (e.g., MeshLab).
-- [ ] Implement geometry scaling based on user-defined input.

-#### c.
-Web Interface
+- [ ] Provide a downloadable STL file through the Flask app.

+### c.
+Admin Panel
-- [ ] Use Django’s admin interface to manage database entries (e.g., chairs, rails, turnouts).
+- [ ] Use Flask-Admin to create an admin interface for managing:
+  - Database entries for chairs, rails, and straight tracks.
+  - Configuration settings.
+- [ ] Ensure the admin panel allows CRUD operations on database models.

+### d.
+User Interface
-- [ ] Create a user-friendly web interface for:
+- [ ] Create a simple web interface for:
-  - Viewing and managing track layouts.
-  - Adding, editing, and deleting components (e.g., chairs, rails).
-  - Configuring track settings (e.g., scale, tolerances).
+  - Submitting track parameters (e.g., length).
-  - Generating and downloading STL files.
+  - Viewing and downloading the generated STL file.
-- [ ] Ensure the interface is responsive and accessible for desktop and mobile users.

-### 3. REST API (Optional for Future Use)
-- [ ] Set up **Django REST Framework** (DRF) to expose APIs for:
-  - Fetching chair, rail, and turnout data.
-  - Submitting custom layouts for processing.
-  - Downloading generated STL files programmatically.
-- [ ] Create an example API endpoint for:
-  - Submitting a layout: `POST /api/layout/`
-  - Downloading an STL file: `GET /api/layout/<id>/stl/`
-- [ ] Document the API for community use.

-### 4. Hosting and Deployment
-- [ ] Set up a PostgreSQL database for production (better scalability than SQLite).
-- [ ] Use Django’s settings to handle environment-specific configurations (e.g., `.env` file with `django-environ`).
-- [ ] Configure static and media file hosting for STL files and assets.
+- [ ] Test for usability and responsiveness.

-- [ ] Host the application using:
-  - **Heroku** (simple deployment for MVP).
-  - Or **AWS**, **DigitalOcean**, or **Vercel** for more control.
-- [ ] Configure a production-ready web server (e.g., Gunicorn or uWSGI) with Django.
-- [ ] Set up HTTPS using Let’s Encrypt or a similar service.
-- [ ] Automate deployment using CI/CD workflows (e.g., GitHub Actions, GitLab CI).
+---

-### 5. Testing
+## 3. Testing
-- [ ] Write unit tests for models, views, and geometry generation functions.
+- [ ] Write unit tests for models, routes, and geometry generation functions using `pytest`.
-- [ ] Test STL export functionality with various track layouts.
+- [ ] Test STL export functionality with various track lengths.
-- [ ] Test the web interface for usability and bugs using browser-based testing tools (e.g., Selenium).
+- [ ] Test the admin panel for proper CRUD operations.
-- [ ] Perform end-to-end testing to ensure the system works seamlessly.
+- [ ] Perform manual testing to validate the complete MVP workflow.
 - [ ] Validate edge cases, such as:
-  - Overlapping or conflicting components in layouts.
+  - Extremely short or long tracks.
-  - Unusual geometry configurations (e.g., very tight radii).
+  - Invalid user inputs.

+---

+## 4. Deployment (Local Testing Only)
+- [ ] Deploy the Flask app on Docker Desktop for local testing.
+- [ ] Verify the Docker setup:
+  - Ensure all dependencies are included.
+  - Validate the app runs correctly within the container.
+- [ ] Document the steps for building and running the Docker container.

+---

-### 6. Documentation
+## 5. Documentation
 - [ ] Write a clear **Getting Started** guide for contributors.
 - [ ] Document all database models and their relationships.
-- [ ] Provide usage examples for the web interface.
+- [ ] Provide usage examples for the admin panel and web interface.
-- [ ] Create an FAQ or troubleshooting guide for common issues.
+- [ ] Create a troubleshooting guide for common issues.
-- [ ] Include deployment instructions for hosting the application.
+- [ ] Include detailed steps for setting up the Flask app locally and in Docker.

+---

+## 6. Future Enhancements (Post-MVP)
+- [ ] Add support for curves and turnouts.
+- [ ] Introduce more advanced track configurations and layouts.
-- [ ] Write a **Contributing** guide to encourage community involvement.](https://chatgpt.com/g/g-p-67672c944cd0819184a850f0365fb16b-templot-simplified/c/676a5abb-58ec-8001-91e9-fdd0d6532b00#:~:text=updated%20deployment%20plan%3A-,TODO%20List,and%20deployment%20on%20a%20cloud%20platform%20(e.g.%2C%20AWS%20or%20DigitalOcean).,-This%20revised%20plan)
+- [ ] Implement a REST API for programmatic access.
+- [ ] Plan for web hosting and deployment on a cloud platform (e.g., AWS or DigitalOcean)